RahulNaroju/My-App/README.md

 # My-App
-The App is clone Music App, where user can register and sign-in
+This App is a Clone Music App, where User can register and Login.
+It is a basic app need much changes.